denisyukphp/throttler/docs/index.md

 +--------+--------+
 ```

-The FrequencyRandomStrategy has 2 not required options: a frequency is probability to choose nodes from a first group in percent, a depth is length the first group from the list in percent.
-By default the frequency is 80 and the depth is 20.
+FrequencyRandomStrategy has 2 not required options: frequency is probability to choose nodes from a first group in percent, depth is length the first group from the list in percent.
+By default frequency is 80 and depth is 20.

 ```php
 $frequency = 80;